sigma-star/mtd-utils/README.txt

  For compiling mtd-utils, you need development packages for the following dependency libraries:

-   zlib          (required by mkfs.ubifs, mkfs.jffs2
+   zlib          (optional dependency for mkfs.ubifs, mkfs.jffs2)
    lzo2          (optional dependency for mkfs.ubifs, mkfs.jffs2)
    zstd          (optional dependency for mkfs.ubifs) libuuid*      (required by mkfs.ubifs)